What you see

 While I will be working on brief texts that provide available information with the Breathing Photographs, you can already respond to them.
 I look forward to receiving your question or comment, and wish you a good experience browsing through the website.

 P.S.
 It might be of interest for you to know what and who made this research project possible.
 I started to work with the PJU collection in 2012.
-The initial stages of the engagements with the Paul Julien collection were funded through grants from Noorderlicht Fotofestival (2012), and The Mix Projects (2015).
+The initial stages of the engagements with it were funded through grants from Noorderlicht Fotofestival (2012), and The Mix Projects (2015).
 Some of the work that was done was made possible by the Mondriaan Foundation.
 In 2018 the research continued within the context of the teachers research group of the Royal Academy for the Art in The Hague.
 In 2019, Reframing PJU was awarded an ‘idea generator’ grant from Dutch funding body for academic research NWO with Bridging Humanities, Nederlands Fotomuseum and the Royal Academy as partners.
 In 2020 conversations about the collection were expanded to the Netherlands with the help of a grant from the Fonds voor Cultuur Participatie and in collaboration with CBK Zuidoost in Amsterdam.
 Numerous individuals and institutes on the African continent have helped to inform the photographs in the PJU collection over the years.
 The same goes for the hive mind generated by several Facebook groups with a particular focus.